clue/reactphp-csv/README.md

 application-dependant, so your best bet would be to convert to (or assume) UTF-8 consistently.

-Despite its shortcomings CSV is widely used and this is unlikely to change any time soon.
+Despite its shortcomings, CSV is widely used and this is unlikely to change any time soon.
 In particular, CSV is a very common export format for a lot of tools to interface with spreadsheet processors (such as Exel, Calc etc.).
-This means that CSV is often used for historial reasons and using CSV to store structured application data is usually not a good idea nowadays – but exporting to CSV for known applications is a very reasonable approach.
+This means that CSV is often used for historical reasons and using CSV to store structured application data is usually not a good idea nowadays – but exporting to CSV for known applications continues to be a very reasonable approach.

 As an alternative, if you want to process structured data in a more modern JSON-based format, you may want to use [clue/reactphp-ndjson](https://github.com/clue/reactphp-ndjson)